Matheuss1/contests/README.md

 >en-us<br>
 Here I have the solution for a lot of problems from some competitive programming online judges, like URI, CodeForces and Vjudge.
-Codes made here weren't designed to have good readability and some solutions are not even optimized, because were made fast and just to pass with sufficient time in judges ( by the way, I hate time limit exceeded... ).
+Codes made here weren't designed to have good readability and some solutions are not even optimized, because were made fast and just to pass with sufficient time in judges ( All the hate for time limit exceeded... ).
 Each folder name indicates which judge I was using for certain problem, so you can find question text really easy using the problems id in its site.

 >pt-br<br>